The Neighbors: Income

 NeighborhoodScout's research shows that this neighborhood has an income lower

-line, this neighborhood has a higher rate of childhood poverty than 76.9%
+is a lower rate of childhood poverty than is found in 66.7%

 The Neighbors: Occupations